absrp/passing_probabilities_EQgates_strikeslip/README.md

 ### Prerequisites for running the scripts

-The subset of the scripts that measure the geometry of earthquake gates from shapefiles are in Matlab and require the Matlab Mapping Toolbox.
+The subset of the scripts that measure the geometry of different features from shapefiles are in Matlab and require the Matlab Mapping Toolbox.
 Some of the scripts rely on functions downloable from Mathworks, and are provided as part of this repository in the source_code directory.
 The specific dependencies for each Matlab script to run are listed at the beginning of the corresponding script.
 The scripts for estimating passing probabilities and event likelihood are available as Python Jupyter Notebooks, with the functions stored in the .utils file in the directory.

 <!-- CODE ROADMAP -->
 ### Measuring earthquake gate geometry, estimating passing probabilities, and estimating event likelihood

-- [ ] To measure the geometry of earthquake gates in a shapefile
+- [ ] To measure the geometry offeatures in a shapefile
     - [ ] Run the "measure_EQgates.m" Matlab script (must run in directory containing the earthquake gate shapefiles)
-    - [ ] This will output a csv file with the characterized gates
+    - [ ] This will output a csv file with the characterized features
-    - [ ] To measure the spacing between earthquake gate, run the "gatespacing.m" script.
-This script produces a pdf output fitting log-normal, Weibull, and exponential CDFs to the ECDF of the gate spacings (supplemental Figure S5).
+    - [ ] To measure the spacing between zones of geometrical complexity along a rupture, run the "gatespacing.m" script.
+This script produces a pdf output fitting log-normal, Weibull, and exponential CDFs to the ECDF of the feature spacings (supplemental Figure S5).

 - [ ] To estimate passing probabilities and event likelihood
     - [ ] Run the "analysis_EQgates_probabilities.ipynb" Jupyter Notebook.
 Requires the csv containing the gate geometries generated from the Matlab code in the previous step.
 This file ("aEQgate_geometries.csv") is also provided as part of this repository for users lacking access to Matlab or interested in accessing the geometry measurements directly without downloading the shapefiles and running the Matlab code.